MEMORY A’LEVEL

 FULL A01 MARK QUESTIONS

-1. Describe how the central executive manages the phonological loop and visuospatial sketchpad when a person is driving on a difficult road while talking to a passenger.
-4 marks
+1. Describe how the central executive manages the phonological loop and visuospatial sketchpad when a person is driving on a challenging road while talking to a passenger.
+4 marks.

-2. Explain how the episodic buffer solves the integration problem in the original Working Memory Model and how it links working memory with long term memory.
+2. Please explain how the episodic buffer solves the integration problem in the original Working Memory Model and how it links working memory with long-term memory.
 4 marks

 3. Discuss the role of the articulatory control process in maintaining and manipulating verbal information in the phonological loop.
 4 marks